 The Campaign, launched on March 2nd, went to Linkedin to showcase the power of every female leader working at, for, and with TFK in celebration of International Women’s Day.

-TFK is the digital launchpad for local and international Fashion & Beauty brands with a hybrid business model of the marketplace, retail and D2C brands.
+TFK is the digital launchpad for local and international Fashion and beauty brands with a hybrid business model of the marketplace, retail, and D2C brands.

 TFK empowers the masses to make online shopping easy and accessible through technology and curated exclusive supply driven by data analytics.

 For customers, TFK offers innovative curated supply, customer-centric tech & UX, customer-friendly delivery & returns, and a full-fledged payment suite.